nextmv-io/nextmv-py/README.md

 problems.
 The model takes in an input (representing the problem data), options to configure the program, and returns an output, which is the solution to the decision problem.
 The `nextmv.Model` class is the base class for all models.
-It holds the necessary logic to handle a decisions.
+It holds the necessary logic to handle all decisions.

 When creating your own decision model, you must create a class that inherits from `nextmv.Model` and implement the `solve` method.